Unstructured-IO/unstructured-js-client/README.md

 ## This is ahead of the currently published version (v0.10.6).
 [Please refer here for usage.](https://github.com/Unstructured-IO/unstructured-js-client/blob/v0.10.6/README.md)

-This is a Typescript client for the [Unstructured API](https://unstructured-io.github.io/unstructured/api.html).

 ## SDK Installation

 ### NPM